tangentyh/notes-of-tan/javaNotes.md

    - `void countDown()` -- decrements the count of the latch, releasing all waiting threads if the count reaches zero
    - `long getCount()`

-1. `java.util.concurrent.CyclicBarrier` -- Allows a set of threads to wait until a predefined count of them has reached a common barrier, and then optionally executes a barrier action
+1. `java.util.concurrent.CyclicBarrier` -- Allows a set of threads to wait until a predefined count of them has reached a common barrier, and then optionally executes a barrier action, and the count is reset
    ```java
    public class CyclicBarrier extends Object
    ```